claudiaalmeidavs/thrive-sync-frontend/README.md

 ## Getting started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Follow these steps to run the Curiobloc backend server:
+    1. Clone the repository into your local machine by running git clone https://github.com/claudiaalmeidavs/thrive-sync-frontend.git
+    2. Navigate to the project directory by entering the command "cd your-project-folder"
+    3. Run "npm install" in the project directory to install all the necessary packages and dependencies.
+    4. Run the command "npm start" to start the development server

 ### npm start

-To get started, run the command "npm start", alongside with the backend server.
+To run the app in the development mode, run the command "npm start", alongside with the backend server.
-The command runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Authors